python/mypy/docs/source/error_code_list2.rst

 .. code-block:: python

-    # Run as "mypy -enable-error-code truthy-bool ..."
+    # Use "mypy -enable-error-code truthy-bool ..."

     from typing import Iterable